rnorthconference/rnorthconference.github.io/content/blog/code-of-conduct.md

 A **Code of Conduct** is useful to define accepted and acceptable behaviors and to promote high standards of professional practice.
 It also provides a benchmark for self evaluation and acts as a vehicle for better identity of the community and organization.
 If you have general questions about codes of conduct, a good place to start is this [code of conduct FAQ](https://www.ashedryden.com/blog/codes-of-conduct-101-faq#cocfaq).

-This code (CoC) applies to any participant at noRth, including participants in meetings, teleconferences, and mailing lists, as well as in-person events.
+This code (CoC) applies to any participant at noRth.
 Note that this code augments rather than replaces legal rights and obligations pertaining to any particular situation.

 ## Expected Behavior

-All event participants are expected to behave in accordance with professional standards, with both this Code of Conduct as well as their respective employer's policies governing appropriate workplace behavior, and all applicable laws.
+All event participants are expected to behave in accordance with professional standards, with both this CoC as well as their respective employer's policies governing appropriate workplace behavior, and all applicable laws.

 ## Unacceptable Behavior